 “Mentor for Kids” organization (http://www.collegementors.org/)

-About thirty K-12 students in under-served / economically disadvantaged neighborhood have visited Chung lab.
-Prof. Chung and lab members have organized interactive power point presentations about the nervous system and help the students engage microscopy of living neurons.
-Chung lab will continue to participate in this event once a year.
+About thirty K-12 students in under-served / economically disadvantaged neighborhood have visited Chung lab and learned about the nervous system and engaged in microscopy.